Vasojevići: World War II

+Breakup of Yugoslavia

+As with other Montenegrin tribes, and although the sense of tribal belonging did not entirely cease, the Vasojevići as a tribe ceased to exist at the time of Communist Yugoslavia.
+However, the collapse of the Yugoslav state favored the resurrection of the northern Montenegrin tribes, traditionally closer to Belgrade.
+Tribal meetings were arranged in these historical tribal areas under the influence of Momir Bulatović's Socialist People's Party and the Serbian Orthodox Church, with the aim of countering the separatist authorities in Montenegro.
+Historically having close ties to Serbia, the Vasojevići were among the strongest supporters of Bulatović, who could count on the majority of the population of Andrijevica and Berane, the main towns in the Vasojevići region.
+On 12 July 1994, at a traditional St. Peter's Day gathering, prominent members of the tribe decided that their region would join Serbia if Montenegro was to secede from the Federal Republic of Yugoslavia.

 21st century

 In May 2006, Montenegro gained independence after a referendum on the future of the State Union of Serbia and Montenegro.
 However, 72% of voters in Andrijevica municipality, the unofficial centre of the Vasojevići region, voted against Montenegrin independence.
-It was the second highest result against breaking the state union with Serbia (after Pluzine municipality).The result can be explained by the fact that historically, the Vasojevići had strong ties with Serbia.
+It was the second highest result against breaking the state union with Serbia (after Pluzine municipality).

 The People's Assembly of Vasojevići stated many times that, apart from being Montenegrin, all Vasojevići are Serb and, thus, strongly oppose and have always opposed Montenegrin secession from Yugoslavia.
 The Montenegrin census of 2003 revealed that 89,81% of the Vasojevići declared themselves as Serb while 9,43% declared themselves as Montenegrin.
 In the 2011 census, in most settlements linked to the Vasojevići the majority identified themselves as Serbs.
 In Andrijevica about 2/3 identified as Serbs and 1/3 as Montenegrins.